jordanvieler/The_Elements_of_Computing_Systems/README.md

    - Integrated CPU, Memory and ROM into a Computer
 2. Implemented multiplication and I/O routines in the HACK machine language

-***All from primitive NAND gates and D Flip Flops***
+***All from primitive NAND gates and D Flip Flops!***

-This repo serves as an archive of my learning experiences from completing these projects
+This repo serves as an archive of these completed projects.